 Home security is very common these days, and it’s a useful way to keep track of who comes and goes in your rental property, in addition to a few other benefits:

-It may help relieve you of any liability for dangerous behavior that takes place.
+- It may help relieve you of any liability for dangerous behaviour that takes place.

 Keep your property clean and tidy